EthanVarekoreski/EthanV/EthanV.AutoRebuildFence/README.md

 **Required Mod**
 - Harmony(steam://url/CommunityFilePage/2009463077)

 **Compatibility**
-- Tested with RimWorld 1.6
-- Harmony-based; it should not conflict with other construction mods unless they replace Thing.DeSpawn.
+- Harmony-based; should not conflict with other construction mods unless they replace Thing.DeSpawn.

-- **Source**
+**Source**
 - Source available on GitHub:
   https://github.com/EthanVarekoreski/EthanV/tree/master/EthanV.AutoRebuildFence

 **Note**
-As stated above, this mod was created with help from ChatGPT.
-While the code is short and its behavior is understood by the author, this is the first released mod and there may still be issues due to limited experience or AI mistakes.
-If you run into problems or have suggestions, please leave a comment.
+This mod was developed with partial assistance from ChatGPT.
+The functionality was implemented with understanding, but some issues may remain.
+Feedback and suggestions are welcome in the comments.